andybyers21/HTML-Resume-Builder/input/Andy_Byers_CV_Nov_2020.md

 - Delivering tools such as static websites for local business in **HTML**, **CSS** & **Bootstrap**.
 Building blogging platforms in **Django**, HTML Sign-up forms with client-side form validation.
 - **Python** automation tools and basic data engineering using **Pandas** and **Jupyter Notebook** to process restaurant timesheets to produce wage reports and to monitor internet connections & dropouts.
 - I have built a number of tools to test my skills such as a **JavaScript** bug tracker to demonstrate **CRUD** application in the browser and basic web scraping.
-Text editors in JS and Python (Tkinter)
+Text editors in JS and Python (Tkinter).
 - Linux basic sysadmin tasks.
 - Comfortable in and a preference for working in the command line.